labman-1/NJU-Notes/English.md

 ## Group 1
 ### Contents
+Lighten & Recharge faculty
+clear
+feasible

 ### Delivery
+1.  confident, some halts
+2. some 'Eh', some repetition,
+3. some halts, many 'Eh'

 ## Group 3

 ### Contents
-from cards to smart access: mordenizing dormitry entries and utility system (There was hardly any time to record the topic)
+from cards to smart access: mordenizing dormitry entries and utility system (There was hardly any time to record the topic) well-organized
 ### Delivery
-excellent pronunciation, good emphasis, eye contact,confident
+excellent pronunciation, good emphasis, eye contact,confident I didn't notice any mistakes.